All posts

 For the carrier-and-TPA side of these same considerations — what a TPA actually does to compress cycle time on contents claims — see the TPA contents cycle-time guide.

-A two-week test plan
+A controlled test plan

 Pick three contents claims that have not yet been written.
 For each claim, run the schedule both ways: through your current workflow, and through the tool you are evaluating.
 Track three numbers per claim per tool: total desk time to produce a complete schedule ready for Xactimate import, number of lines that required manual price-sourcing or depreciation correction, and whether the carrier-facing export passed your desk-adjuster eye test on the first pass.